Extras for Readers of My Books

 Visitors have an enviable choice of public transportation options for getting around in Spires, the most popular of which are the transparent skytrams, reminiscent of a thrill ride in some sections.
 Clear glass pedestrian walkways are plentiful, and all vehicles—ground, low air, and orbital—are well managed through centralized traffic control, making for safe, dependable travel.
 The city’s space port offers shuttle transportation to the Capet Dedrum Space Station, a key hub for interstellar travel and commerce.

-In addition to the High Council of the member planets in the Central Galactic Concordance, Spires is home to the Galactic Court, the CGC Military Command, and the Citizen Protection Service.
+In addition to the High Council of the member planets in the Central Galactic Concordance, Spires is home to the Galactic Court, and the CGC Military Command.
 Weapons are strictly controlled in Spires.

 Planet Capet Dedrum was discovered in GDAT 2299 and opened for colonization in GDAT 2355 during the First Wave of galactic expansion.
 Its Earth-like mass and orbital period, and its thriving post-terraforming ecosystems, have ensured its place as one of the most successful settled planets in the galaxy.

 Because it sometimes makes me crazy not knowing how the science fiction or fantasy author intended proper nouns to be pronounced, here is a guide to some of them from my books.
 They’re in alphabetical order by book.